Traveling the Turkish Riviera: Olympos Travel Guide

 The trail is marked but the best way to track your hike is through the app Maps.me.
 Although the hike is easy, it’s a long one.
 So be sure to take enough water and snacks for the road.
 If you’re lucky, there may be a vendor along the way selling fresh squeezed juice or coffee.

 NOTE!
-Do NOT take photos of vendors you may see along the way without buying something first or getting permission.
-Our man below was super sweet to us (or so we think, as he spoke zero English) because we bought coffee and juice, but was not so nice to an older gentleman who took a photo of him without buying anything.
-He was subjected to a wrath of angry Turkish.
-And no one wants that, trust me.
+Do NOT take photos of vendors you may see along the way without buying something first and getting permission.
+Our man below was super sweet to us (even if he didn’t speak a lick of English), mainly because we bought coffee and juice.
+However, the same wasn’t the case to the older British man walking by, snapping his photo without buying anything.
+That fellow was subjected to the wrath of an angry Turkish man.
+And trust me, no one wants to be confronted by an angry Turkish man.

 Explore the ancient Lycian ruins of Olympos